Climate change in Turkey: Impacts on the natural environment

-There were two significant periods of climate change in the Bronze Age.
 According to Boğaziçi University's Center for Climate Change and Policy Studies, human-caused climate change in Turkey started in the 1970s.
-Coupled Model Intercomparison Project#CMIP_Phase_6 (CMIP6) models it well, however the CMIP6 Multi-Model Ensemble Mean is too coarse a resolution (2° × 1.5°) for the higher parts of Turkey.
+Coupled Model Intercomparison Project#CMIP Phase 6 (CMIP6) models it well, however the CMIP6 Multi-Model Ensemble Mean is too coarse a resolution (2° × 1.5°) for the higher parts of Turkey.
 One example of climate change's impact will be on the distribution of rainfall: the descending edge of the Hadley cell (an area of circulation near the equator) may move northwards towards Turkey, whose southern border is around 36 degrees north, and this may reduce rainfall in the south of the country.